Table of Contents

 This ancestry report provides users their ancient admixture.
 It breaks up users’ ancient ancestry into Hunter-gatherers, First Farmers, Steppe pastoralists, Indigenous Americans, West African, East Asian, and South Asian.
 This is done by comparing user samples with ancient DNA samples.

 The report also describes the typical physical characteristics of these groups, such as hair, eye, and skin color.
 Additionally, you can learn about the migration history of each group through stories and maps.
 This allows you to feel emotionally connected to your ancestors and brings their experiences to life.

 Review of Genomelink Personalized Nutrition Advice ($24)

-To generate this report, Genomelink first asks users to complete a questionnaire on their food and health habits.
-The results of this questionnaire are then combined with genetic analysis.
+To generate this report, users first complete a questionnaire on their food and health habits.
+The results of this questionnaire are then combined with DNA analysis.

 The results of the report tell you whether your intake of various micronutrients, including vitamin A, B12, C, D, E and Folate is sufficient given your personal genetics and recommends increased intake in some cases.
 Genomelink then suggests a list of foods they should eat.

 For example, suppose a user needs a Vitamin A rich based on their genetics but does not consume Vitamin A rich foods.
 The users are then recommended to eat more sweet potato, beef liver, spinach, and carrots.

 This report provides a genetic score for endurance, speed, and strength performance.
 Users are recommended training routines based on their unique genetic make-up.
 The reports include lists of genetic variants that were analyzed to generate the recommendations.